Touchpad Palm Deck Integration

 Figure 3 Precision Touchpad Minimum Size

 The precision touchpad is integrated so that it is level with the palm deck and there is no perceivable depth or delta.
 Figure 4 Optimal Depth Offset shows a side view of the touchpad as seen from the edge of the device.
-Due to manufacturing and integration tolerances, an allowance of 1.5mm is permitted for the depth offset as described in the Windows HCK.
+Due to manufacturing and integration tolerances, an allowance of 1.5mm is permitted for the depth offset.
 However, we recommend as close to 0mm depth offset (preferably 0-0.2mm as shown in Figure 4 Optimal Depth Offset) as possible, for the ideal user experience.

 Figure 4 Optimal Depth Offset